 Gyi Tsakalakis founded AttorneySync because lawyers deserve better from their marketing people.
 As a non-practicing lawyer, Gyi is familiar with the unique considerations of ethically and effectively marketing a law practice online.
 He regularly writes and speaks about online legal marketing.
 He’s always open to talking shop, but if you really want to get him fired-up ask him about Michigan football, coffee, or whiskey.
-If you’re in the Chicago area, and you’re not a mean person, he’d love to meet-up.

 Rich Marvel explains how data can pinpoint areas of success and weakness to help lawyers make better business choices.